samuel-ping/wildwalk/README.md

 ## To-do List:

-- store collected species somewhere...
-I'll try to use MongoDB Atlas
 - Get user coordinates
   - get current country/state from the coordinates- react-geocode? geonames?
 - Can integrate google lens to automatically identify the photo of the species